-Legius syndrome is a rare genetic disorder first described in 2007 .
+Legius syndrome is a rare genetic disorder that was first described in 2007 .
 It is also known as neurofibromatosis type 1-like syndrome .

-Legius syndrome may occur in anyone with at least one biological parent with genetically confirmed Legius syndrome .
-The prevalence of Legius syndrome is unknown, but may be higher than expected due to misdiagnosis as neurofibromatosis type 1 .
+Legius syndrome may occur in anyone who has at least one biological parent with genetically confirmed Legius syndrome .
+The prevalence of Legius syndrome is unknown, but it may be higher than expected due to misdiagnosis as neurofibromatosis type 1 .

 Legius syndrome is a genetic condition inherited in an autosomal dominant manner that involves a SPRED1 gene mutation on chromosome 15q14.
-This results in the abnormal function of the SPRED1 protein, which is responsible for regulating specific cell signalling pathways involved in cell proliferation, differentiation and apoptosis.
+This mutation results in the abnormal function of the SPRED1 protein, which is responsible for regulating specific cell-signalling pathways involved in cell proliferation, differentiation, and apoptosis.
 No other pathogenic variants have been found to cause Legius syndrome [2,3].

-As an autosomal dominant condition, Legius syndrome may occur in anyone with at least one biological parent who has genetically confirmed Legius syndrome.
-Rarely, it may occur de novo, but these cases have not been evaluated sufficiently to confirm this .
-Each child that has a parent with genetically confirmed Legius syndrome has a 50% risk of inheritance.
+As an autosomal dominant condition, Legius syndrome may occur in anyone with at least one biological parent with genetically confirmed Legius syndrome.
+Rarely, it may also occur de novo, but these cases have not been evaluated sufficiently to confirm this .
+Each child with a parent with genetically confirmed Legius syndrome has a 50% risk of inheriting the condition.

 The clinical features of Legius syndrome vary significantly in nature and severity from one person to another.

 Almost all patients with Legius syndrome present with multiple café-au-lait macules [2,3].
 The number of these macules tends to increase during childhood .